 Aetna and UnitedHealthcare also have $0 monthly premiums.
 But they also have equally high annual maximum out-of-pocket limits.
 At least UnitedHealthcare will offer you more choices with its PPO network.

 The average cost of Medicare Special Needs plans in Huntington, West Virginia

 |WV Senior Advantage||$40.60||$7,550||HMO||Institutional|

-How to Sign Up for Supplemental Medicare in Huntington
+How to sign up for Medicare plans in Huntington

 It’s not hard to save money on Medicare Supplement insurance in Huntington, West Virginia.
 Just ask us for help!